Germany intends to continue its engagement for and in Afghanistan

 Peace can only be achieved by the Afghans themselves

-The Federal Government is convinced that a comprehensive peace process under Afghan leadership and responsibility is the only way to achieve long-term stability in the country.
+The Federal Government is convinced that a comprehensive peace process under Afghan leadership and responsibility is the only way to achieve long term stability in the country.
 It is therefore vital that talks now soon take place between the Taliban and the Afghan Government, which the Taliban have so far rejected.
-That is the only way for Afghanistan to have the prospect of a future in which all societal groups can live together in peace and no threat to other countries goes out from Afghan soil.
+This is the only way for the country to have the prospect of a future in which all societal groups can live together in peace and no threat to other countries is posed by Afghanistan.

-It is already clear that the Afghan peace process will be arduous and require the concerted support of the entire international community.
-The neighbouring states in particular, but also Afghanistan’s international partners need to be involved in this process.
+It is already clear today that the Afghan peace process will be arduous and require the concerted support of the entire international community.
+The neighbouring states in particular, and also Afghanistan’s international partners, need to be involved in this process.

-At the same time, the domestic reforms in Afghanistan need to be resolutely driven further forward.
-These include good governance, the fight against corruption and respect for human rights.
-The experiences gleaned from the parliamentary elections need to be channelled into the organisation of the presidential elections scheduled for July 2019 and shortcomings be addressed.
-That is the only way to bolster public confidence in democratic structures and processes.
+At the same time, domestic reform in Afghanistan must continue to be pursued in a systematic manner.
+This includes good governance, the fight against corruption and respect for human rights.
+It is the only way to bolster public confidence in democratic structures and processes.

 Kabul’s largest park, which spans 12 hectares, is in the south of the city.
 The people of Kabul meet there for walks, trees have been planted and sports grounds built.
 Cultural events are being held in…